WinVector/zmPDSwR/bioavailability/README.md

 ## The code and data in this directory supports examples from:
  * Appendix B: Some Important Statistical Concepts

-## Bioavailability example data (fair use)
+## Bioavailability example data

-This data is copied from Figure 4 of the public promotional material found at:
-[Caco-2 Permeability Assay](http://www.cyprotex.com/admepk/in-vitro-permeability/caco-2-permeability/) and was converted to numeric estimates using [WebPlotDigitizer](http://arohatgi.info/WebPlotDigitizer/) .
+This data is transcribed from Figure 4 of the public promotional material found at: [Caco-2 Permeability Assay](http://www.cyprotex.com/admepk/in-vitro-permeability/caco-2-permeability/) and was converted to numeric estimates using [WebPlotDigitizer](http://arohatgi.info/WebPlotDigitizer/).
+This may seem a bit aggressive, but such actions are allowed under [fair use](http://en.wikipedia.org/wiki/Fair_use) (one of the rights copyright holders must grant in return for government copyright protection; in this case we meet many of the intended terms/factors of fair use:  we are using for research of a small amount factual data with no negative effect on the original).
+Also, a data scientist is going to have to get use to doing some work to get data.

 The original Figure 4 is:

 ![Figure4](Figure4.gif)

 This graph relates the measured rate of [Caco2](http://en.wikipedia.org/wiki/Caco-2) permeability which is how fast a molecule travels across a monolayer of cells derived from a large intestine carcinoma.
-The hope is that even though the immortal cell culture is not a working organ that Caco2 permeability rates predict how much of a drug will be ingested through a human small intestine (before passing to the large intestine, which is less involved in complicated absorption than the small intestine).
+The hope is that even though the immortal cell culture is not a working organ that Caco2 permeability rates predict how much of a drug will be ingested through a human small intestine (before passing to the large intestine, which is less involved in complicated molecule absorption than the small intestine).
 You can see Caco2 is a test by analogy: whole human absorption is estimated from a cell culture using different mechanisms than the actual complete human body.
-So Caco2 doesn't determine the [ADME](http://en.wikipedia.org/wiki/ADME) properties of a drug, but is considered a useful signal or feature to measure.
+So Caco2 doesn't determine the [ADME](http://en.wikipedia.org/wiki/ADME) properties of a drug, but is considered a useful correlated signal or feature to measure.

-And estimated data from the graph is stored in [caco2.csv](caco2.csv), which produces the following graph:
+Estimated data from the graph is stored in [caco2.csv](caco2.csv), which produces the following graph:

 ```r